robotlolita/siren/documentation/platform-design.md

 fairly powerful, it's not immediately obvious how one should go about designing these interactions.

-In Mermaid, there are guidelines for effectively designing these interactions.
+In Mermaid, there are guidelines for effectively designing them.
 A design process starts by determining the problem, figuring out which components this problem has, and then determining which kind of concept each component should be represented as in the Mermaid world.

 Kinds of concepts can be divided in:

 -  **A Process** is something that, given some data, manipulates it in some way.
-Not that *manipulating* data is not the same as *mutating* data.
+Note that *manipulating* data is not the same as *mutating* data.
 Whether a process mutates things or not is a separate concern from what said process does.
 For example, `sorting` is a process. `Writing a file` is another process.

 -  **An Algebra** is some kind of entity and a set of processes that manipulate this entity in some way.
 Data structures are naturally algebras, but any